 A motto I try to live by even applies to bagels.
 When I don’t have pure chocolate, Nutella does nicely on a toasted bagel.
 Unlike with cream cheese, I prefer to add my Nutella while the bagel is hot, so it melts just a bit.

 Fruit variety bagel toppings

-Photo credits: Pomegranate+ Photo by Celina Albertz on Unsplash
+Photo credits: Pomegranate+ Photo by Celina Albertz